Simon Jones is out to put the chill on county batsmen again

 He missed the final Test match of the series at The Oval, and his career has been punctuated by long lay-offs ever since.

-The fast bowler has played in only three four-day matches in the past four years, but this season has a new contract which requires him to play six County Championship matches for Glamorgan.
+The fast bowler has played in only three four-day matches in the past four years, but this season has a new contract which for Glamorgan.

 Which is where the ice comes in.